 Music is a whole new four-dimensional world set in space and time, where we want children to gasp at how amazing it all is, thrill as they manipulate it for themselves, and share it with others.

 This four-dimensional world requires four-dimensional progress and we describe this through a variety of words such as quantity, quality, understanding and enjoyment.
-So with Ocarina-playing, as children regularly play more notes and tunes (quantity) they should be challenged to play a chosen tune with greater fluency, a more beautiful sound, better tonguing, etc (quality).
+With Ocarina-playing, as your children regularly play more notes and tunes (quantity) they should be challenged to play a chosen tune with greater fluency, a more beautiful sound, better tonguing, etc (quality).